scipy-conference/scipy_proceedings/papers/luke_campagnola-vispy/vispy.rst

 * *Publication quality output.* Commodity graphics hardware and the modern OpenGL shader pipeline have made it possible to render moderately large data sets without sacrificing quality in primitive shapes or antialiasing.
 VisPy is also designed to enable vector graphics output, although this feature is not yet implemented.

-* *Flexibility.* VisPy strives to make common tasks easy, but it also makes complex and niche tasks possible through a flexible and extensibile architecture.
-VisPy's library of graphical components can be reconfigured and recombined to build complex scenes.
+* *Flexibility.* VisPy strives to make common tasks easy--most basic plot types can be generated with just a few lines of code.
+At the same time, VisPy makes complex and niche tasks possible through a flexible and extensibile architecture.
+VisPy's library of graphical components can be reconfigured and recombined to build complex, interactive scenes.

 * *Portability.* VisPy's reliance on commodity graphics hardware for optimization reduces its reliance on CPU-optimized code or numerous external dependencies; VisPy is pure-Python and depends only on NumPy and a suitable GUI library.
 This makes VisPy easy to distribute and install across many platforms, including WebGL-enabled browsers.